TailuruGanesh/my_first_repository/README.md

 ### PUSH

 #### force push
+### Fetch
+- Only fetches the tracking information from Remote and stores in local for comparision but automatically merge it with corresponding local branch
+### Merge

+Merges the files that are fetched to current local branch
 ### Pull

+Pull will do two commands at once, that is Fetch + Merge

+### Fetch

 ### Add Remote
 `git remote add origin <remote hosted repo url that ends with .git>`

 where `git remote add` is the command , `origin` is the name(varaible ) for the remote we assigned , it can be anything. we need to give this name to remote because we can add multiple remotes.